luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   == YouTube Data

   Using their official channels, we collected a dataset comprising YouTube videos from all six political parties within the German Bundestag.
-  The FDP (Liberal Democratic Party) with \@FDP, the Greens with \@DieGruenen, the SPD (Social Democratic Party) with \@spdde and the Left with \@DIELINKE have easily identifiable main official party channels.
-  The CDU (Christian Democratic Union) and CSU (Christian Social Union) are two separate political parties in Germany that operate as sister parties.
-  The CDU is active in all German states except Bavaria, where the CSU operates exclusively.
-  For this reason, both parties also maintain separate YouTube channels with \@cdutv and \@csumedia, although they are regarded as a single faction within the Bundestag.
-  Conversely, the AfD's (Alternative for Germany) official channel (\@AfDTV) is distinct from the parliamentary group's channel (\@AfDFraktionimBundestag).
-  Both channels, exhibiting comparable follower counts, were incorporated into our analysis.
-  Consequently, our dataset encompasses a total of eight channels.
-  The dataset is restricted to the period from December 6, 2017 (the final channel's inaugural video publication) to February 24, 2025, the day of the Bundestagswahl 2025.
+  The dataset is restricted to the period from December 6, 2017 (the date of the AfD's inaugural video on the platform) to February 24, 2025, the day of the Bundestagswahl 2025.
-  #mnote[Channel description updaten]
+  For each party, two types of channels were collected: The official channel of the national party as well as the official channel of the faction in the Bundestag.
+  This approach entails to problematic cases:
+  First, the national party of the Left has changed channels as of 2024.
+  For them, both channels are included in the analyses.
+  Secondly, the CDU/CSU is a parliamentary alliance at the national level, consisting of the CSU—a party that operates exclusively in Bavaria—and the CDU, which is active in all other German federal states.
+  However, both parties maintain partially separate social media presences.
+  For the purposes of this analysis, we therefore aggregate the channels of the CSU and CDU, as well as the separate accounts of the CDU/CSU parliamentary group in the Bundestag and the CSU’s parliamentary group in the Bundestag.
+  A full list of all 15 channels included in this analysis can be found in @ap:dataset.

   During the period of investigation, YouTube has updated its rules on Shorts.
-  #mnote[könnte auch in appendix (die erklärung) und in main nur kurz dass du es unterscheidest]
-  These are a separate video stream for short videos.
-  Its implementation is comparable to TikTok.
+  These are a separate video stream for short videos with an implementation comparable to TikTok.
   Since October 15, 2024, every video up to three minutes of length and with a square or vertical aspect ratio will be automatically categorized as a Short @youtube2025-shorts.
   Although we have explicitly not included Shorts during data collection, we there possibly have content that is not solely published as long-form video on YouTube in our data.
   To handle that and homogenize the data analysis, we create a variable in the data "is_short".
   It indicates whether a videos is up to 180 seconds in length.
+  #mnote[könnte auch in appendix (die erklärung) und in main nur kurz dass du es unterscheidest]

   == Video transcripts